Best NAS for Small Business 2026: Synology, UGREEN & UniFi Compared

 What Sets It Apart:

-- Intel Pentium Gold 8505: 5-core hybrid architecture outperforms the Synology's 2018 AMD chip significantly
+- Intel Pentium Gold 8505: 5-core hybrid architecture delivers measurably higher throughput than the Synology's V1500B in transcoding, Docker, and VM benchmarks

 - Built-in 10GbE: No add-on cards needed; the second 2.5GbE port enables network segmentation